entigolabs/entigo-infralib-agent/README.md

     * author_name - author name for commits, default **Entigo Infralib Agent**
     * author_email - author email for commits, default **no-reply@localhost**
     * insecure - allow insecure connection, default **false**
+    * ca_file - name of the CA certificate file in the `./ca-certificates` folder to use for git authentication
 * callback - optionally send updates about the status of modules
   * url - url for the callback
   * key - unique identifier for the callback